 It’s time to get away from the bustle and hustle of the capital and into quieter respites.
-Hop on the famous Bergen Line for the ride from Oslo to Myrdal station, the getaway point to one of the best fjord areas in the country.
+Hop on the famous Bergen Line for the ride from Oslo to Myrdal station, the getaway point to one of the country’s best fjord areas.
 The journey will greet you with glimpses of the ever-alluring Norwegian countryside.

 Once you reach Myrdal Station, you can change trains and continue your journey towards the quiet Sognefjord.
-This ride is considered to be the most scenic in Norway, as it zigs zags its way along the incredibly beautiful Flam Valley.
+This ride is considered the most scenic in Norway, as it zigs zags its way along the magnificent Flam Valley.

 Of course, a stop at Sognefjord, the longest and deepest fjord in Norway, is a must.
 Getting here can take up to twelve hours, but the stunning fjord vistas accompanying you on the way will make the clock swirl a lot faster.